This post may contain affiliate links. Please read my disclosure policy.

 Fried okra is one of my favorite foods in all the land – if it’s done right.
 This is the best fried okra recipe and a family favorite for generations!

 And by done right, I mean cooked with the perfect amount of crispy coating on the outside while being smooth and tender on the inside.
-You’d think that would be easy enough, but when I was first married I managed to have more burnt crisps of okra because I couldn’t figure out the perfect balance of how to make it just right.
+You’d think that would be easy enough, but when I was first married I wasn’t exactly sure how to make it.
+I managed to have more burnt crisps of okra because I couldn’t figure out the perfect balance of how to make it just right.

 Finally, like every good Southern girl, I called my Mama.
 She knew just what I was doing wrong and set me straight in my fried okra making ways.

-All this time, I was trying to get the perfect fried okra on the stove top alone.
-The secret was the combination of the stove top AND the oven!
+I had been trying to get the perfect fried okra on the stove top alone.
+The secret, as Mama told me, was the combination of the stove top AND the oven!
 It’s how her Mama taught her and her Mama before her.

 Hallelujah!
-It was if I could hear the angels singing when she said that!
+It was if I could hear the angels singing when she told me how to make it.